Bug report #13741

 PS.
 Main table is "GeometriaDzialki".
 Strange is, as I wrote in beginning - without PrimaryKey problem does not exists.

-#8 Updated by Jakub Kosik over 4 years ago
+#8 Updated by Jakub Kosik almost 5 years ago

 Here is some screencast - only moment of save edits.
 After split attributes are on places.
 On save - move feft (one feature saved correctly, one broken).